INFINITE31/OtakuGIFS/README.md

 ### How to use

-#### Step 1
+#### Initializing
-Import OTAKUGIFS and create an instance.
+Import otakugifs and create an instance.
 ```py
 from otakugifs import OtakuGIFS
 gifs = OtakuGIFS()
 ```

-#### Step 2
+#### Requesting
-Call the method for your corresponding gif reaction.
-For example if you want a reaction for hug you can do this:
+Call the method for your correspondingreaction.
+For example if you want a reaction for hug you will do this:
 ```py
 gifs.hug(format="GIF")
 ```